dovstekellab/mcmc-pma/README.md

 Requirements: GNU Scientific Library installed and header files accessible.
 Tested with GSL version 1.16.
 Optionally, OpenMP can be used.
 (See main.cpp comments.)
 Optionally, with R installed and Rscript accessible, PDF plots will be generated.

-To compile: "clang++ *.cpp -lgsl -lc -lm -lgslcblas -lgomp -O3 -o ~/bin/mcmc" For gcc replace clang++ by g++.
+To compile: "clang++ *.cpp -lgsl -lc -lm -lgslcblas -O3 -o ~/bin/mcmc" For gcc replace clang++ by g++.
 Tested with clang 3.6.0 and gcc 4.9.2 on Ubuntu Linux and Mac OS X, both on x86-64.
+Add -lgomp if you want to compile with OMP support, and see the comments in main.cpp.

 To run: "~/bin/mcmc filename.csv" will run the MCMC analysis for a file containing raw Biolog date in CSV form.